 As per the source, GitHub is a company in the United States that provides hosting servers for Git, a version control system.
 Now it is the part of Microsoft after 2018.
-Along with the server, GitHub provides other useful features that make git more easy and rich.
+Along with the server, GitHub provides other useful features that make git easier and richer.
 Few are like, WiKIs, Uses level access control, defect tracking, etc.

 For the cost, the company offers free and paid plans.
 For starters, free plans are suitable.
 When work gets bigger you may opt for the professional versions.

 OpenSource Project and GitHub?

 There are other companies also, that are providing repository servers for git.
 Bitbucket and Github are famous ones.
 In this tutorial, we will describe GitHub only.
 We will use the basic, which is free.

 Is GitHub a git server only or much more?

 Other than the git server, a company does many other things.
 E.g failovers, regular backups.
 So that you do not need to worry about disaster.
 If you have all on your there will be a huge cost to maintain the servers.
 With GitHub you have a full uses access level management to protect the source code.

 GitHub vs. own hosting server